yirkajk/yirkajk.github.io/README.md

 ### Work Experience
   - **Quantum Computing Researcher** | [Blanqet](https://blanqet.net/) | August 2025 - Present
-  Researcher and consultant for a UChicago-affiliated startup focused on quantum computing applications.
+  Researcher and consultant for a UChicago-affiliated startup focused on real-world applications of quantum computing and quantum information.
 Blanqet is based in Chicago, and I work remotely from Austin.
   Check out the group of founders [here](https://blanqet.net/team).
   - **R&D Intern** | Sandia National Laboratories | Summer 2023 - May 2025
   Advised by Ojas Parekh and John Kallaugher